 To apply for kindergarten, a child must turn 5 years old by December 31st of the enrollment year.

-The Bronx Charter School for Children will conduct a computerized lottery randomization on April 7, 2020, at 2:30 pm, witnessed by an independent auditor.
-No names will be announced on this day.
+The Bronx Charter School for Children conducted a computerized lottery randomization via Zoom on April 7, 2020, at 2:30 pm, witnessed by an independent auditor.

 The Bronx Charter School for Children does not discriminate on the basis of race, national and ethnic origin, religion, sexual orientation, or disability in the administration of its educational, admission, scholarship, or employment policies, or any other programs administered by the School.